How Much Is 550 Ml In Cups

 Understanding Density

 Be aware that different ingredients have different densities.
-For example, a cup of flour weighs less than a cup of sugar.
+Still, for example, a cup of flour weighs less than a cup of sugar.
 While volume measurements are useful for liquids, consider using weight measurements (grams or ounces) for dry ingredients when precision is critical.
 A kitchen scale can be a valuable tool for accurate baking and cooking.

 Double-Checking Conversions